Azure/AzureDSVM/README.md

 * Elasiticity

-    * Deployment of a DSVM with customized information such as machine name, machine size, operating system, authentication method, etc.
+    * Deployment of a DSVM with customized information such as machine name, machine size (with compute/memory optimized general-purpose CPU, Nvidia K80/M60 GPU, etc.), operating system (Windows Server 2016, Ubunbut 16.04, and CentOS), authentication method (public key based or password based), etc.
     * Enjoy all benefits of a Windows/Linux DSVM.
 E.g., all tools for data science work such as R/Python/Julia programming languages, SQL Server, Visual Studio with RTVS, etc., remote working environment via RStudio Server or Jupyter Notebook interface, and machine learning & artificial intelligence packages such as Microsoft CNTK, MXNet, and XGBoost.
     * Execution of R analytics on DSVM(s) with various Microsoft R Server computing contexts such as "local parallel" and "cluster parallel".
     * Seamless interaction with remote R Server session with `mrsdeploy` functions.